coder/coder/docs/templates.md

 ## Add a template

-Before users can create workspaces, you'll need at least 1 template in Coder.
+Before users can create workspaces, you'll need at least one template in Coder.

 ```sh
 # create a local directory to store templates